 In Belarus, there is the Fund of Social Protection of Population (FSPP) which is formed from deductions from wages.
 Sick leave is paid by this Fund.

 The amount of daily payments is calculated based on a percent of the average payment for the working day.
 However, some organizations have tax benefits (for example, residents of a high-tech park).
-In such companies, the daily payment is calculated as percentage of the minimum wage per day for the country.
-For example, in August 2020, the minimum wage is 375 BYN per month (approximately 150 USD), so the average daily wage is 12.63 BYN.
+In such companies, the daily payment is calculated as a percentage of the minimum wage per day for the country.
+For example, in January 2022, the minimum wage is 457 BYN per month (approximately 140 USD), so the average daily wage is 21.45 BYN (only working days are taken into account with a five-day working week) or 15.55 BYN (all days in a month are taken into account, including non-working).

 The amount of payments also depends on the type of disease: